woohyun03/ENGG1340PJ2/README.md

 ### How to Compile and Run
 > Type "make game" in the same directory
 > Type "./game" to launch the game
-> Type "make clean", if you want to delete load games and start a new game.
+> Type "make clean", if you want to delete saved games.